 Compared to other states, California is regarded as one of the most progressive states in affording employees rights.
 While California recognizes the employment at-will doctrine, the following are considered exceptions to the ability to terminate an employee at any time:

-Additionally, employees in California may have a case if terminated due to intolerable working conditions, inhumane work conditions, or a hostile work environment, known as “constructive discharge”.
+Additionally, employees in California may have a wrongful termination case if terminated due to intolerable working conditions, inhumane work conditions, or a hostile work environment, known as “constructive discharge”.
 This is referred to as constructive discharge.

 When it comes to proving that you were wrongfully terminated, evidence is everything.
-A qualified San Diego wrongful termination lawyer can assist in helping you ascertain your rights, understand the circumstances surrounding your dismissal, and assist in preparation of gathering evidence to support your case.
+A experienced San Diego wrongful termination lawyer can assist in helping you ascertain your rights, understand the circumstances surrounding your dismissal, and assist in preparation of gathering evidence to support your case.

 Even if California law or federal statutes do not directly apply to a wrongfully terminated employee’s circumstance, a skilled attorney can still explore other possible avenues to persuade employers to provide just compensation.
 For example, a lawyer could argue that an implied contract was instituted that an employee relied upon.
 These arguments are known as “equitable” theories.